Kentucky Center Governor's School for the Arts

-- GSA auditions the Commonwealth’s most promising high school sophomores and juniors in nine different arts disciplines: Architecture + Design, Creative Writing, Dance, Drama, Instrumental Music, Musical Theatre, New Media, Visual Art and Vocal Music.
+- GSA auditions the Commonwealth’s most promising high school sophomores and juniors in nine different arts disciplines: Architecture + Design, Creative Writing, Dance, Drama, Film + Photography, Instrumental Music, Musical Theatre, Visual Art and Vocal Music.
 GSA historically takes place in the last 2 weeks of June into the 1st week of July.

 - GSA is an arts education program of The Kentucky Center for the Performing Arts.
 GSA is offered at no cost to the student, and is made available through funding from the state, as well as private fundraising.
 The value of GSA is $3,800 per student.

 - GSA has served all 120 counties in the Commonwealth through the summer program and its outreach workshops.
 GSA is a statewide program and encourages geographical and ethnic diversity.
 However, GSA does not establish quotas.

 - GSA does not discriminate or give advantages to anyone.
 This includes preference based on region or county, urban or rural, experience, training, high school vs. home school, instrument, voice type, body type, etc.

 - Potential and attitude are as important in the GSA audition/review process as is talent.The most talented student will not succeed at GSA if they are not interested in becoming better than they already are.
 GSA is not just an award – it is an opportunity to learn and grow.GSA adjudicators look at these young artists holistically, not just their product/performance.

 - Students do not need to be nominated for GSA.
 Students may choose to apply without permission or nomination from any school official.
 In January, after a student has applied, she or he will complete the recommendation process.

 - GSA does not make selections until the completion of all auditions/reviews at the final site.